LeMagicKonch/BlueTeamOps/Adversary Emulation/adversary_emulation_test.md

 ```
 # If the *UsermodeCodeIntegrityPolicyEnforcementStatus* value is set to *2* then Application Control is enforced
 Get-CimInstance -ClassName Win32_DeviceGuard -Namespace root\Microsoft\Windows\DeviceGuard

+# For AppLocker Policies use this
+Get-AppLockerPolicy -Local
 ```

 ### **Enumerate WDAC Binary Policy File**